opensearch-project/documentation-website/_api-reference/multi-search.md

 ## Query parameters and metadata options

-All multi-search parameters are optional.
+All parameters are optional.
 Some can also be applied per-search as part of each metadata line.

 Parameter | Type | Description | Supported in metadata line :--- | :--- | :---